 A transient (shock) event, such as pyroshock or a structural impact, has the potential to damage components in a structural system.
 Just as with any motion input to a system, the response can be amplified by structural resonances, increasing the damage potential.
-PULSE Reflex Shock Response Analysis Type 8730 computes the shock response spectrum (SRS) from transients in the time domain.
-The aim of the SRS calculation is to convert motion input to a set of single degree of freedom (SDOF) damped oscillator responses calculated in the time domain.
-The response amplitudes of the oscillators are plotted as a function of SDOF frequency to produce the shock response spectrum.
+BK Connect® Shock Response Analysis Type 8429 computes the SRS from transients in the time domain.
+The aim of the SRS calculation is to convert motion input to a set of single-degree-of-freedom (SDOF) damped oscillator responses calculated in the time domain.
+The response amplitudes of the oscillators are plotted as a function of SDOF frequency to produce the SRS.

 The frequency and damping values of the SRS calculation can be chosen from a priori knowledge of the test object.
-The frequencies are generally logarithmically spaced, typically with 1/nth-octave spacing.
+The frequencies are generally logarithmically spaced, typically with 1/n-octave spacing.
 The amplitudes of the SRS are derived from the individual SDOF responses (at user-defined frequencies) by taking the maximum response (positive, negative or absolute), either during the primary shock event (during forced motion), or during the residual response to the event (free response).
 Most commonly, the overall maximum response, which includes both primary and residual responses (termed "maximax"), is used.

-All five SRS models mentioned in ISO 18431-4:2007 are implemented in the module.
+All five SRS models mentioned in ISO 18431-4:2007 are implemented.
 With these five SRS models and nine standard criteria for amplitude calculation, you can configure up to 45 different response types for full flexibility to match your needs.